Viscadia/Assignments/README.md

 ## ⏰ Submission Timeline

 You will be given **3** **hours** to complete and submit the assignment.
-You are allotted three (3) hours to complete and submit the assignment.
 Submit all completed work within this time frame.
 Partial submissions are acceptable.

 ## 📌 Problem Overview